kjseefried/Viola/README.md

 ##Introduction

-I saw libCello after it hit the top of Hackernews.
+I saw https://github.com/orangeduck/libCello after it hit the top of Hackernews.
 It seemed like there were a number of ways to make this even more beginner friendly.
 I think there is a lot of potential for this library to be a standalone tool used for teaching beginning programmers and slowly weaning them towards manual memory management via a lite syntax.

+Viola depends on libCello and makes the task of programming with it all that easier.
+It supports much of libCello right off the bat.
+However, classes will not work.
+C-style function calls should also not work, however lambdas should be fair game.

 ##Setup